elinorbgr/dlib/README.md

 ```

-If the feature named by the first argument is present on your crate, it will expand to a `struct`
+If the feature named by the `feature` argument is present on your crate, it will expand to a
-named by the second argument of the macro, with one field for each of the symbols defined;
+`struct` named by the second argument of the macro, with one field for each of the symbols defined;
 and a method `open`, which tries to load the library from the name or path given as an argument.

 ```rust